 Year One: Students begin assembling materials for their portfolios.
 This should begin even before they have finalized their choice of fields and have determined their entire Ph.D. committee.
 As per guidelines above, at least one committee member must be identified by the end of the first year.

-Year Two: By the end of the fall term of their second year, students will have identified the remainer of their Ph.D. committee.
+Year Two: By February 1 of their second year, students will have identified and established the remainder of their Ph.D. committee.
 In April of their second year (TBD) each student will participate in a Field Specializations Workshop, led by their Ph.D. committee, in which they will discuss their preliminary field lists, their summer research proposal, and the courses they are planning to take during their third year and what they expect to produce for the Portfolio therein.
 The student must provide the field lists and research proposal to her committee at least one week prior to the workshop.
 At least three committee members must be physically present for the workshop; only one may be on speaker phone.
 After the meeting, each committee member will inform the student of any revisions or additional material they require in their field's section of the portfolio.
 This communication between faculty and student will take the form of a contract, which each committee member must sign and submit for DGS approval, with a deadline of September 30 for submitted revisions.
 Failure to fulfill the terms of the contract in the specified time frame may be grounds for dismissal from the program.
 Occasionally, a student may substanially shift the focus of the dissertation project after September of their third year.
 If such a change becomes necessary, the student should discuss a possible change in the fields with their advisor.

 Year Three: Students will finish assembling the portfolio, with a focus on writing the dissertation prospectus and the synthetic essays.
 Students must complete at least one field section of their portfolio by December 15 of that year.
 The remaining field sections of the portfolio must be submitted to all committee members no later than March 15 of the third year.
 A final version of a dissertation prospectus must be distributed to all committee members at least two weeks before the Portfolio Workshop, typically held in April of the third year.
 Upon receipt of faculty assessments of all sections of the portfolio, the student's committee chair will review the portfolio in its entirety, including the dissertation prospectus, at which point he or she will notify the student, other committee members and the DGS as to whether the student may proceed to the oral Portfolio Workshop (See below for details).